 Laytonville is a decidedly white-collar town, with fully 93.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Laytonville is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Laytonville who work in sales jobs (27.71%), office and administrative support (22.89%), and personal care services (17.27%).

-As is often the case in a small town, Laytonville doesn't have a public transportation system that people use for their commute.
+Laytonville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Laytonville ranks among the least educated cities in the nation, as only 4.90% of people over 25 have a bachelor's degree or advanced degree.